Antisemitism in the Olympic Games

 The modern Olympic Games or Olympics, are leading international sporting events featuring summer and winter sports competitions in which thousands of athletes from around the world participate in a variety of competitions.
 The Olympic Games are considered the world's foremost sports competition with more than 200 nations participating.
 The Olympic Games are held every four years, with the Summer and Winter Games alternating by occurring every four years but two years apart.
-In the Olympic Games during the years, despite its approach of "peace through sport", there have been claims of antisemitism, most notably in the Munich Massacre of 1972, which ended in the death of eleven Israeli athletes.
-The first official commemoration by the International Olympic Committee in acknowledgment of the event happened in 2016.
+In the Olympic Games during the years, despite its approach of "peace through sport", there have been many expressions of antisemitism, most notably in the Munich Massacre of 1972, which ended in the death of eleven Israeli athletes.
+The first official commemoration by the International Olympic Committee in acknowledgment of the massacre happened in 2016.